Xqhare/Mawu/README.md

 > It is advisable to ensure there are no missing or not provided values in your data before using Mawu.

 While Mawu does handle missing or not provided values, it is not 100% reliable for a variety of reasons.
-Exactly how this is handled is explained in the following paragraph, however it is advisable to ensure there are no missing or not provided values in your data before using Mawu.
+Exactly how this is handled is explained in the following paragraphs, however it is advisable to ensure there are no missing or not provided values in your data before using Mawu.

 This parser implements missing or not provided values differently depending on if a header is present or not.
 If a header is present, the missing values will be filled with a `Mawu::None` Value.